geor9/AutoForwardIMessage/README.md

 Note
 ====
 - Only works if Messages app is running.
 - Only supports text iMessages.
 Pictures, movies won't work.
+Presumably, not all iOS emoji will work either.
 - Only supports incoming iMessages.
 Doesn't support relaying an outgoing iMessage.